The winter can be a big drain on your finances.

 Winter can be a massive drain on your money, but there is help available.

-If you were born on or before 5th July 1953 you could get between £100 and £300 tax-free to help with heating bills through the Winter Fuel Payment scheme.
+If you were born on or before September 1956 you could get between £250 and £600 to help with heating bills through the Winter Fuel Payment scheme.

 Those on certain benefits may also be eligible for a Cold Weather Payment, which offers £25 for every seven days that temperatures are below zero.

-The payment is issued automatically from 1 November this year until 31 March next year.
+The payment will be issued automatically from 1 November this year until 31 March next year.

 Pensioners that meet the criteria get this benefit automatically but energy companies will also apply the discount for other vulnerable people on low incomes so it’s worth checking what you could get.